#treatment - Non-surgical

 - plantar fasciitis in the heel

 Hylans are molecules that are found within the normal fluid within a joint.
 They are very long chain molecules, so when provided in a liquid form they are very viscous.
 There are some people who think that by injecting Synvisc into a knee you are ‘lubricating’ the joint – like changing the oil.
 There are others who believe that injecting hylans into a joint has a chemical/drug effect.
-Whatever the actual underlying processes might be, it has been shown that injecting Synvisc into an arthritic joint gives significant symptomatic improvement in over 75% of patients, with decreased pain and increased mobility.
-Some patients feel symptom improvement straight away after an injection, but in many it can take a few weeks before the full benefit is felt.
+Whatever the actual underlying processes might be, some people believe that injecting hyaluronic acid into a joint can provide symptomatic improvement in maybe 75% of patients, with decreased pain and increased mobility.
+Some patients may feel symptom improvement straight away after an injection, but in many it can take a few weeks before the full benefit is felt.
 The degree and length of symptom improvement does vary considerably between patients, but some people gain significant benefit for up to 12 months after an injection.

 Some insurance companies will fund Synvisc injections but others won’t, and the injection can cost a fair amount of money.
 So, if you are covered my medical insurance then it is important that you do check with your insurer that your particular policy does cover this, otherwise you will end up having to cover the hospital bill for the injection yourself.